wesbos/javascript-modules/javascript-modules.md

 ## The idea behind Modules

-Instead of just loading everything into the global name space, we use `import` and `export` statements to share things (variables, functions, data, anything...) between files.
-Each module will import the dependencies that it needs, and export anything that should be made import-able by other files.
+Instead of just loading everything into the global namespace, we use `import` and `export` statements to share things (variables, functions, data, anything...) between files.
+Each module will import the dependencies that it needs and export anything that should be made import-able by other files.

-To get everything working in today's browsers requires a bundle step - and we will talk about that later in this article, but for now let's focus on the core ideas behind JavaScript Modules.
+Getting everything working in current browsers requires a bundle step.
+We'll talk about that later in this article, but for now let's focus on the core ideas behind JavaScript Modules.

 ## Creating your own Modules